MP for Sleaford and North Hykeham

 Shadow Minister (Health and Social Care)

-Dr Caroline Johnson is the Conservative MP for Sleaford and North Hykeham, first elected in December 2016.
-She currently serves as Shadow Minister for Health and Social Care, sits on the Education Committee, and has previously held a government role in the Department of Health and Social Care; she is active in health policy through committee work such as the Rare Cancers Bill.
+Dr Caroline Johnson is the Conservative MP for Sleaford and North Hykeham, first elected in 2016.
+She currently serves as Shadow Minister for Health and Social Care and sits on the Education Committee; she is also a member of the Rare Cancers Bill committee.
+Previously she held a government role as Parliamentary Under-Secretary for Health and Social Care in 2022.

-Declared interests include current employment and ongoing paid employment, land and property interests (in the UK or abroad), and visits outside the UK.
+Declared financial interests include earnings from employment, ongoing paid employment, land or property, and visits outside the UK.

 Generated 21 February 2026